William White (bishop of Honan): Early life

 In his spare time he was enraptured by the developments in photography.
 He would spend a number of hours a week taking pictures and developing his own negatives.
 Unfortunately, his superiors at the YMCA suggested he do something more productive with his time.
 He put away his camera (but only temporarily as he would find use for it again in China).
 His next interest centered around cycling.
 Bicycles were an easy mode of transportation at the turn of the twentieth century and White was ecstatic to spend hours biking through the countryside around Ottawa visiting families and soliciting donations for the YMCA.
 It may have been at one of these outings, or a meeting he hosted at the YMCA, that first piqued his interest in missionary work.

 Initially, White wanted to join fellow missionaries in Africa.
 But his mother's refusal to support him held off his application until the end of 1893.
 At which point, the missionary program which White applied to collapsed under financial and political strains.
 He was saddened by the loss of opportunity, but continued on with his work in Ottawa.
 Soon another opportunity arose, this time in China.
-He was invited to go to China with the Stewart family, an establish missionary family in Fukien, but he declined as he felt he was not yet ready to leave Canada.
-This was a small blessing for White, as in 1895 the whole family was massacred in Fukien.
+He was invited to go to China with the Stewart family, an establish missionary family in Fujian, but he declined as he felt he was not yet ready to leave Canada.
+This was a small blessing for White, as in 1895 the whole family was massacred in Fujian.
 It was at this point that White decided he was ready to embark on his missionary work, but felt his high school education inadequate for his career goals.
 After consulting with family and friends he enrolled in the Wycliffe College in Toronto.